-The consensus is that high, stable, tax efficient income is the first priority of any income fund.
-Managers know that people who buy these funds are looking for regular cashflow.
+The consensus is that high, stable, tax-efficient income is the first priority of any income fund.
+Managers know that people who buy these funds are looking for regular cash flow.

 The second priority is generally to preserve the capital while maintaining the income.
 Finally, the third priority is capital appreciation.
-One general rule of thumb to live by is funds with a higher yield are less likely to grow capital.
+One general rule of thumb to live by funds with higher yield are less likely to grow capital.
 If you are hoping for capital appreciation, you might want to look for a fund with a lower yield.